-- Graphical representation of data; Types of Graphs & its use. - Measures of Central tendency(in brief)- Comparison of Mean, Median and Mode.
-Selection of appropriate average for use. - Percentile & percentile rank -calculation and uses - Types of teacher feedback (written comments, oral); Peer feedback - Developing and maintaining a comprehensive learner profile; anecdotal records, progress reports, portfolios, rubrics
+- Statistical tools Percentage, central - Graphical representation of data; Types of Graphs & its use. - Measures of Central tendency; (in brief)- Comparison of Mean, Median and Mode.
+Selection of appropriate average for use. - Percentile & percentile rank, -- calculation and uses - Feedback as an essential component of formative assessment - Use of assessment for feedback; For taking pedagogic decisions - •• Types of teacher feedback (written comments, oral); Peer feedackfeedback

+• Developing and maintaining a comprehensive learner profile; anecdotal records, progress reports, portfolios, rubrics